Redefining what's possible.

 For both the TOEFL and TSE, registration forms or previous score reports less than 2 years old may be requested from the Educational Testing Service, Princeton, NJ 08541; email at email@example.com.
 (See Graduate School Memo 15 for the University's policy.)

 The US State Department of Justice and US Immigration and Naturalization Service mandate all schools to verify certification of adequate financial support from each international student.
-For individuals applying for the academic year 2011-12, see the Graduate School website for the estimated the total cost of study.
-When the main application form is submitted, all international applicants must fill out and submit the University of Washington Statement of Financial Ability form.
+See the Graduate School website for the estimated the total cost of study.
+When the full application is submitted, all international applicants must fill out and submit the University of Washington Statement of Financial Ability form.

 Graduate appointments awarded by degree programs are considered authorized employment.
 The School of Social Work works with students to ensure financial support in the form of 9-month research or teaching appointments or fellowships from within the University of Washington or from external sources for at least the first 3 years of the doctoral program.
 These appointments will satisfy the majority of the annual (12-month) financial requirement; applicants are required to provide proof that they have supplemental support.

 The University of Washington reaffirms its policy of equal opportunity regardless of race, color, creed, religion, national origin, sex, sexual orientation, age, marital status, disability, or status as a disabled veteran or Vietnam era veteran in accordance with University policy and applicable federal and state statutes and regulations.
-The University of Washington is committed to providing access and reasonable accommodation in its services, programs, activities, education and employment for individuals with disabilities.
-To request disability accommodation in the application process, contact the School at 206-543-5676 or the Disability Services Office at least ten days in advance at: 206.543.6450/V, 206.543.6452/TTY, 206.685.7264 (FAX), or e-mail at email@example.com.
+The University of Washington is committed to providing access and reasonable accommodation in its services, programs, activities, education, and employment for individuals with disabilities.
+To request disability accommodation in the application process, contact the School at 206-543-5676 or the Disability Services Office at: 206.543.6450/V, 206.543.6452/TTY, 206.685.7264 (FAX), e-mail at firstname.lastname@example.org.

-Please note: Application materials must be uploaded and/or postmarked by DECEMBER 15.
+Please note: Application materials must be uploaded by DECEMBER 16.